Gradient Coupling: The Hidden Barrier to Generalization in Agentic Reinforcement Learning: Methodology

 As shown in \citet{GRPO_squeeze}, the gradient coupling in GRPO can be expressed as:

-where $\alpha_{k,k'}$ denotes a token-level similarity weight based on prediction error, and $\vh_{\vx,y_{<k}}$ represents the hidden state embedding at position $k$ conditioned on input $\vx$ and preceding tokens.
-This formulation reveals that gradient interference between samples arises primarily from similarities in their internal representations—specifically, when the hidden embeddings of different samples are aligned in vector space.
-In practice, for two distinct samples $(x_1, y_1)$ and $(x_2, y_2)$, if their inputs or reasoning patterns are semantically or structurally similar, their hidden states become correlated, leading to strong gradient coupling.
-As a result, updates intended for one sample inadvertently affect the policy for another.
-Therefore, to mitigate this undesirable interaction, we argue that it is essential to disentangle the embeddings of different samples during training.
+where $\alpha_{k,k'}$ denotes a token-level similarity weight based on prediction error, and $\vh_{\vx,y_{<k}}$ represents the hidden embedding at position $k$ conditioned on input $\vx$ and preceding tokens.
+This formulation reveals that gradient interference between samples arises primarily from similarities in their internal representations.
+Therefore, to mitigate this undesirable interaction, we argue that it is essential to disentangle the embeddings of positive and negative samples during training.

-For samples sharing similar label (both good actions or bad actions), the gradient coupling can actually helps to converge faster.
-However, when two similar samples have divergent outcomes, one leading to success and the other to failure—it becomes critical to distinguish their representations to avoid harmful gradient interference.
-In such cases, conflating their embeddings can lead to contradictory updates, flawed ones might be inadvertently reinforced.

-This motivates our core proposal:generative classification disentanglement (\textbf{GCD}), specifically we train the actor model to simultaneously act as a classifier.
-As illustrated in Figure~\ref{fig:GRPO_cri_pipeline}, we introduce an auxiliary task where the model learns to classify whether a given action is good or bad.
-By supervising the model on outcome labels, we force it to learn discriminative representations.
-Specifically, for two input-output pairs $(x_1, y_1)$ and $(x_2, y_2)$, where $y_1$ is successful and $y_2$ is not, the classification objective pulls their hidden embeddings apart in representation space.
-This separation ensures distinct predictions and reduces spurious gradient coupling between samples of differing quality.
-By explicitly decoupling good and bad behaviors in the embedding space, our approach mitigates cross-sample interference and promotes more stable and accurate policy learning in long-horizon agent tasks.